Highway shield: United States

 The United States' Manual on Uniform Traffic Control Devices (MUTCD) gives standard designs for highways in the Interstate Highway System and U.S. Route system.
-The Interstate shield is the only trademarked highway marker in use in the United States, and the U.S. Route shield was inspired by the Great Seal of the United States.
+The Interstate shield is the only trademarked highway marker in use in the United States (being registered by the American Association of State Highway and Transportation Officials, the trade association of the states' departments of transportation and also a standards organization for highway engineering), and the U.S. Route shield was inspired by the Great Seal of the United States.
 The MUTCD also provides default designs for state highways (the circular highway shield) and county highways (a blue pentagon with yellow text).
-However, states are free to use any design for their numbered routes; As of 2021 only five states (Delaware, Iowa, Kentucky, Mississippi, and New Jersey) use the default shield on their primary systems, and all others use a custom design.
-Oklahoma used the default until 2006, when it changed to a state outline.
-Maryland uses the default sporadically for locally maintained sections of state-numbered highways, most often in Baltimore, but otherwise uses a different design.
-Virginia and West Virginia use the default for their secondary state routes but different designs for their primary state routes.
-There are several additional designs used in the other states and territories.
-State outlines are used for primary numbered routes in Alabama, Arizona, Arkansas, Florida, Georgia, Idaho, Louisiana, Missouri, Nevada, new signs in North Dakota, Ohio, and Oklahoma, and for secondary numbered routes in Texas.
-Tennessee and South Carolina also incorporate state outlines into their shields.
-Other options include basic geometric shapes besides a circle (like squares in Illinois and Indiana, and diamonds in Michigan and North Carolina), or a design representing the state (like Pennsylvania's keystone design, Utah's beehive, Kansas' sunflower, and New Hampshire's Old Man of the Mountain).
-Washington uses a silhouette of George Washington's bust.
-New Mexico uses the default circle but adds a Zia sun symbol inside the circle around the number.
-Every state but California uses a square or rectangular sign for its state highways, mainly to save money on both custom cutting and to be contained on a rectangular sign with other route markers.
-Wisconsin's symbol is a nod to its former triangular shields, while utilizing a second rectangular outline to better fit a number at full-height.
+However, states are free to use any design for their numbered routes; As of 2021 only five states (Delaware, Iowa, Kentucky, Mississippi, and New Jersey) use the default shield on their primary systems, and all others use a custom design, such as the state outline, state symbol, or another generic shape.
 Some U.S. counties and townships also have unique shield designs, though most use the MUTCD default.